 Learning Events at EIFF

-If you love all things moving image and are thinking about, or already working towards, a career in film or television then our events at Space Club are an essential part of your Festival.
+If you love all things moving image and are thinking about, or already working towards, a career in film or television then event at Youth Hub are an essential part of your Festival.

-We will welcome many of the filmmaker guests from EIFF as well as VFX creators, film schools and more.
+We will welcome many of the filmmaker guests from EIFF to talk about their work and how to break into the industry.
 Don't miss out!